cdznd/clause-inserter/README.md

 # Clause Inserter
-A Python tool for programmatically inserting clauses into legal documents with precise formatting control.
+A Python tool for programmatically inserting clauses into legal documents with precise formatting control, built using the [python-docx](https://python-docx.readthedocs.io/en/latest/) library.

-## Project Overview
+## Overview
 This tool allows users to insert clauses, sentences, or paragraphs into Word documents while maintaining consistent formatting, numbering, and styling.
+Built using the python-docx library.
+It features an interactive CLI interface.

+## Features
+- CLI Interactive interface
+- Insert clauses before or after paragraphs
+- Insert text between sentences in a paragraph
+- Maintain document numbering and list styles
+- Preserve formatting of surrounding text
+- Interactive paragraph selection

 ## Getting Started